Sylvestra Le Touzel

 Sylvestra Le Touzel (born 20 October 1958) is an English actress.
 Known for her character work in television, radio, film and theatre, she began her career as a child actor before moving into adult roles.
 She is married to actor Owen Teale, with whom she has two children.

+Early life

+The daughter of John Le Touzel and his wife Karin Slater, Le Touzel was born and brought up in Kensington, London.
+Her family is originally from Jersey in the Channel Islands.

+Her younger brother Joshua Le Touzel (1963–2012) also became a child actor, appearing as Kay in The Snow Queen (1976).